Poisson ensembles of loops of one-dimensional diffusions: "Generators" with creation of mass

 \section{"Generators" with creation of mass}

 In this section we consider more general operators

 with zero Dirichlet boundary conditions on $\partial I$, where $\nu$ is a signed measure on $I$ which is no longer assumed to be negative.
 We set

 In the sequel we may call $L$ "generator" even in case the semi-group $(e^{tL})_{t\geq 0}$ does not make sense.
-Our main goal in this subsection is to characterize through a positivity condition the subclass of operators of form \eqref{Ch2Sec3: GenSignedMeasure} that are equivalent up to an $h$-transform to the generator of a diffusion of form \eqref{Ch2Sec2: EqGenerator}.
+Our main goal in this subsection is to characterize through a positivity condition the subclass of operators of form \eqref{Ch2Sec3: GenSignedMeasure} that are equivalent up to a conjugation to the generator of a diffusion of form \eqref{Ch2Sec2: EqGenerator}.

 We will consider several kinds of transformations on operators of the form \eqref{Ch2Sec3: GenSignedMeasure}.
-First, the h-transform: Let $h$ be a positive continuous function on $I$ such that $\frac{d^{2}h}{dx^{2}}$ is a signed measure.
-We call $Conj(h,L)$ the operator
+First, the conjugation.
+Let $u$ be a positive continuous function on $I$ such that $\frac{d^{2}u}{dx^{2}}$ is a signed measure.
+We call $\operatorname{Conj}(u,L)$ the operator

 If $f$ is smooth function compactly supported in $I$ then